-The impact of these discussions on classrooms remains to be seen.
-But this map provides a snapshot of this turning point in American history and education.
-We’ve also created a timeline of key events and key documents that trace the critical race theory backlash from its beginnings in the Trump Administration.
+The impact of these discussions on classrooms is being felt.
+This map provides a snapshot of this turning point in American history and education.
+We’ve also created a timeline of key events and documents that trace the critical race theory backlash from its beginnings during the administration of President Donald Trump.

-Chalkbeat is committed to following these developments, and we’ll update our map regularly.
-If you have information about bills, policies, and events from your state or hometown, please email us at email@example.com.
+Chalkbeat is committed to continued coverage of these actions.
+If you have information about bills, policies, or anything else relevant from your state or hometown, please email us at email@example.com.

 Reporting by Cathryn Stout and graphics by Thomas Wilburn.